iconify/documentation/documents/pages/icons/all.md

 # Iconify icon sets package

-There are several packages available that contain all icons, see [icon sets documentation](./index.md).

-This article describes full icons package.

-You can get the latest version of package from the following sources:
+You can get the latest version of open source icon data from the following sources:

 - From GitHub: [https://github.com/iconify/icon-sets](https://github.com/iconify/icon-sets)
 - From NPM: `[npm]@iconify/json`
 - From Packagist: `[packagist]iconify/json`

-## Files in big package
+You can also get smaller packages, but it is not covered in this document.
+See [icon data documentation](./icon-data.md).

+## Contents

+Package contains:

+- List of icon sets in `[file]collections.json`.
+- Icon sets in `[file]json/{prefix}.json`, where `[str]{prefix}` is icon set prefix, such as `[file]json/mdi-light.json`.
+- Helper functions for PHP and Node.js
+- Misc files, such as package definition files, README, human readable list of icon sets.

-Icon sets package contains the following files:
+## Icon sets list

+Icon sets list is stored in `[file]collections.json`.

-- `[file]collections.json` contains list of available icon sets.
-It is a simple object, where key is prefix, value is information about icon set in `[type]IconifyInfo` format.
+Contents are a simple object, where key is icon set prefix, value is icon set information in `[type]IconifyInfo` format.
+Information includes icon set name, author information, license, number of files and 3 sample files to display.

-- `[file]collections.md` contains the same information as `[file]collections.json`, but in easily readable format.
+Additionally, `[file]collections.md` contains the same data, but in human readable format.

-- `[file]json/` directory contains JSON files for each icon set in `[type]IconifyJSON` format, such as `[file]json/mdi.json`.
-- `[file]lib/` and `[file]dist/` directories contain simple helper functions for PHP and Node.js.
-See below.
+## Icon sets

+Each icon has is stored in one file, located in directory `[file]json/`.
+File name matches icon set prefix, which you can find as key in icon sets list in `[file]collections.json`.

+Contents are stored in `[type]IconifyJSON` format.

 Icon set files contain all icon set data, including info and metadata.
-If you want to get minimal version without extra stuff, use small packages instead.
+If you want to get minimal version without extra stuff, use [small packages instead](./json.md).

 ## Maintenance